 The titular Gargoyles were very opposed to guns, and killing in general beyond that.
 Broadway in particular had an experience in which he accidentally shot and nearly killed Elisa, one of the main characters and a close friend, but for the others their hatred of guns was specifically linked to their dislike of killing.
 In the Episode Awakening, Goliath actually mentions that a killing that occurs in the heat of battle is all right, it's deliberate (i.e. premeditated) attacking with intent to kill that they hate.

-In the Justice League Unlimited episode, "Hawk and Dove", one of the title characters is a superhero named Dove who is an ardent pacifist as befitting his name.
+In the episode, "Hawk and Dove", one of the title characters is a superhero named Dove who is an ardent pacifist as befitting his name.
 He is ready to mix it up as necessary, but largely with soft martial arts like aikido that allow him to take down the toughest foes without much injury and with a focus on subduing and disarming.
-In addition, when facing a unstoppable machine that feeds on aggression for its strength, he is the only one who keeps a cool enough head to realize that a passive stance against it could shut it down.
+In addition, when facing an unstoppable machine that feeds on aggression for its strength, he is the only one who keeps a cool enough head to realize that a passive stance against it could shut it down.

 Also, Deadman, the aforementioned specter that possessed Batman was trained to abhor killing as well.
 The killing mentioned above happened entirely by accident.
 He used the gun to blast the gun Devil Ray was aiming at somebody, and DR just happened to stumble backwards in surprise...right into a mess of exposed wiring and electrocuted himself.
 Nonetheless, Deadman still got called out by the Powers That Be for causing it.